 After the collapse of the Nazi regime and Germany's defeat in World War II, the reconstruction of the political party system in West Germany (the Federal Republic of Germany, founded in 1949) faced two major challenges.
-First, parties tried to rebuild a system that would supersede the structural weaknesses of parties during the Weimar era - a weakness that arguably resulted in the end of democracy and the Nazi's takeover of power.
-Second, parties struggled to integrate large swaths of the population who were actively involved in the Nazi dictatorship, among those an estimated 8.5 million former card-carrying NSDAP party members, into the new democratic system.
+First, rebuilding a system that would supersede the structural weaknesses of the Weimar era and ensuring that the rise of an extremist party would be avoidable.
+Second, integrating large swaths of the population actively involved in the Nazi dictatorship (8.5 million former card-carrying NSDAP party members) into the new democratic system.
 These challenges were met both through the creation of new parties, and through special provisions in the post-war constitution.